lopesboa/mobile/README.md

 ##### Prerequisite

-For iOS builds, refer to this [part](.github/FASTLANE.md#match).

-For Android builds, you need to allow your emulator to connect to your packager:
+For Android, you may need to allow your emulator to connect to your packager:

 ```
 adb reverse tcp:7007 tcp:7007
 ```

+##### Code signing

+For iOS debug builds, you need to use `yarn pull:certificate:ios`.
+If you need more informations, you can read the [Match guide](.github/FASTLANE.md#match).

+(facultative) For Android release builds (production mode), you need to use `yarn pull:certificate:android` command.

 ##### First run